Easter egg hunts are popular in Denmark. Photo by Annie Spratt on Unsplash

 By Franziska Wick, Little Zurich Kitchen

-This article originally appeared in The Local in April 2017.
+A version of this article originally appeared in The Local in April 2017.